March 25, 2026

 ← Scroll horizontally on mobile →

 On foreign tax credit: The credit cannot exceed the Indian tax attributable to that foreign income.
 If India's tax on the income is lower than the foreign tax already paid, the excess is not refundable.
-Form 67 must be filed before the ITR due date.
+As per current portal guidance, Form 67 should be filed on or before the due date under Section 139(1).
 Missing this deadline means losing the credit for that year.

 What Is Section 80M?